Wirral South

 Wirral South was a constituency in Merseyside in the House of Commons of the UK Parliament.
 It was represented from 1997 until 2024 by members of the Labour Party.

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished and its area split between three other constituencies, which were first contested at the 2024 general election.
+Further to the completion of the 2023 review of Westminster constituencies, the seat was abolished and its area split between three other constituencies, which were first contested at the 2024 general election.

 Constituency profile

 Wirral South covered the central part of the Wirral peninsula including most of Heswall, Bebington and Bromborough.
 Wages and house prices are higher than the averages for the North West.
 Electoral Calculus describes the demographic as "Centrist", reflecting average views on the left-right and liberal-conservative scales.

 History

 In 1983, Wirral South arose for election following the national boundary review by taking over parts of two seats that were abolished to create it: Wirral and Bebington and Ellesmere Port, held by the Conservative Party since 1923 and 1979 respectively.